rexcorp1/omnisearch/docs/CONFIGURATION.md

 Models are configured in `public/config/models.json`.
 Each model requires its corresponding API key to be set in the environment variables.

 > **Note:** Ollama models are discovered dynamically at runtime when an Ollama server is available.
-Only models that expose the `tools` capability will appear in Morphic, so you no longer need to keep placeholder Ollama entries in `models.json`.
+Only models that expose the `tools` capability will appear in Omnisearch, so you no longer need to keep placeholder Ollama entries in `models.json`.

 ### Model Configuration